joruzu/PLSQL-notes/1z0-149_topics/1_declaring_variables.md

       /

 - if identifier is declared in a named PL/SQL unit, you can (and sometimes must) refernce it with its **qualified name**, syntax (called **dot notation**) is:

-`unit_name.simple_identifier_name`
+      unit_name.simple_identifier_name
   e.g. if package p declares identifier a, you can reference the identifier with qualified name `p.a`
 - if the identifier names an object on a remote database, you must reference it with its **remote name**:

-`simple_identifier_name@link_to_remote_database`
+      simple_identifier_name@link_to_remote_database
 - **qualified remote name**:

-`unit_name.simple_identifier_name@link_to_remote_database`
+      unit_name.simple_identifier_name@link_to_remote_database

-You can create synonyms for remote schema object, but you cannot create synonyms for objects declared in PL/SQL subprograms or packages.
+- You can create synonyms for remote schema object, but you cannot create synonyms for objects declared in PL/SQL subprograms or packages.
-You can reference identifiers declared in the packages STANDARD and DBMS_STANDARD without qualifying them with the package names, unless you have declard a local identifier with the same name.
+- You can reference identifiers declared in the packages `STANDARD` and `DBMS_STANDARD` without qualifying them with the package names, unless you have declard a local identifier with the same name.

 ## ✅List the uses of variables, declare and initialize variables, use bind variables
 [Declarations: 2.3 - 2.3.4](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/plsql-language-fundamentals.html#GUID-65F9E0D0-03CD-4C40-829A-7392ACE8F932)

 [Scalar variable declaration syntax](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/scalar-variable-declaration.html#GUID-03124315-0E1E-4154-8EBE-12034CA6AD55)

 [Constant declaration syntax](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/constant-declaration.html#GUID-C6DA65F8-3F0C-43F3-8BC6-231064E8C1B6)

 [Name Resolution: B](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/plsql-name-resolution.html#GUID-7A77C7A5-F6BE-49F4-A398-EDD8646CE2C9)

 [Assigning values to variables: 2.6](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/plsql-language-fundamentals.html#GUID-356CB656-68ED-4869-8C67-FE93A78AEC9A)

 [VARIABLE command for bind variables](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqpug/VARIABLE.html#GUID-B4A0DAA3-B6E0-42F7-89B0-EF9C41F02FA3)

 [Using bind variables: sqpug 5.12](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqpug/using-scripts-in-SQL-Plus.html#GUID-B52D6F2E-A28A-48B6-B73F-6A9D018BD107)

-#### Declarations
+### Declarations
 A declaration allocates storage space for a value of a specified data type, and names the storage location so that you can reference it.
 You must declare object before you can reference them.
 Declaration can appear in the declarative part of any block, subprogram, or package.

-- NOT NULL Constraint
+- `NOT NULL` Constraint
-  - you can impose the NOT NULL constraint on a scalar variable or constant
+  - you can impose the `NOT NULL` constraint on a scalar variable or constant
-  - the NOT NULL constraitn prevents assigning a null value to the item.
-Item can acquire this constraint either implicitly (from datatype, e.g. NATURALN, POSITIVEN, SIMPLE_INTEGER) or explicitly.
+  - the `NOT NULL` constraitn prevents assigning a null value to the item.
+Item can acquire this constraint either implicitly (from datatype, e.g. `NATURALN, POSITIVEN, SIMPLE_INTEGER`) or explicitly.
-  - if scalar variable declaration specifies NOT NULL, then you must assign an initial value to the variable (because default initial value for scalar variable is NULL)
+  - if scalar variable declaration specifies `NOT NULL`, then you must assign an initial value to the variable (because default initial value for scalar variable is `NULL`)
-  - PL/SQL treats any zero-length string as a NULL value (includes values returned by character function and BOOLEAN expressions)
+  - PL/SQL treats any zero-length string as a `NULL` value (includes values returned by character function and `BOOLEAN` expressions)

 - Variable declaration
   - always specifies the name and data type of the variable and allocates storage for it